 Corn along with some other plant-based ingredients are “filler” that shouldn’t be included in a pet’s diet because it is poorly digested and can cause allergies.

 The Facts – Corn is an excellent source of many nutrients

 - “Fillers” may be defined as ingredients with little or no nutritional value.
 Based on this description corn is not a filler

--Corn is found in many forms, all of which can contribute to nutritious diets.
-Corn gluten meal contains 60-70% protein and is an excellent souce of essential fatty acids.
+- Corn is found in many forms, all of which can contribute to nutritious diets.
+Corn gluten meal contains 60-70% protein and is an excellent source of essential fatty acids.
 Whole corn or corn meal provides highly digestible carbohydrates as an energy source.

--It also contains an abundant amounts of antioxidants, such as vitamin E and beta-carotene.
+- It also contains an abundant amount of antioxidants, such as vitamin E and beta-carotene.

 The Facts – Corn gluten meal is highly digestible

 - Corn gluten meal is easy to digest, making its nutrients readily available to your pet.

 - Corn gluten meal contains many essential amino acids, so when it is properly combined with other protein sources, it can contribute to highly digestible and nutritious diets.